melezhik/Sparrow6/documentation/dsl.md

 ## Copy local files

-Sparrowdo provides limited API to copy local files at your project to remote server:
+Sparrowdo copies all files located at `data/` to a remote server, so you can copy it to various locations from here:

     copy-local-file 'data/hello.txt','/tmp/hello.txt';

-This code will copy file located at $*PWD/data/hello.txt to remote server under location '/tmp/hello.txt'.
-Please aware that local file coping gets happened at the very beginning of sparrowdo scenario execution, so this code ***won't work*** unless you have a remote directory /opt/data exists at the target server:

-    copy-local-file 'data/hello.txt','/opt/data/hello.txt';

-And even this won't help you due to local file coping gets happened first:

-    directory '/opt/data/';
-    copy-local-file 'data/hello.txt','/opt/data/hello.txt';

-But you can use `$sparrow-root/sparrow-cache/files` directory ( which existence is ensured ) to keep your data safely:

-    copy-local-file 'data/hello.txt','/opt/sparrow/sparrow-cache/files';

-And then:

-    directory '/opt/data/';

-    file '/opt/data/hello.txt', %( source => /opt/sparrow/sparrow-cache/files/hello.txt );

 ## Templates